+Car Parking Rates Applying Where The Land Use Is Permitted In The Zones

+General

-Car Parking Rates Applying Where The Land Use Is Permitted In The Zones General Land Use The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use.
+Land Use The stated parking provision rates are the minimum requirement, except where indicated otherwise for a specific land use.
 Calculation of the number of parking spaces required for a development is to be determined by rounding up to the nearest whole number where the decimal point is 0.5 and above, or rounded down to the nearest whole number where the decimal point is below 0.5.
 All parking is to be provided on the site of the development except where indicated otherwise for a specific land use.
 In all cases the square metre areas in the Table refer to gross floor area as defined in the BLEP 2012.
 Notes and other requirements NB: All parking for all developments must be provided on site.

+Commercial Bromises Co

+Commercial Premises Ca

+Retail Premises Subgrou

-Commercial Bromises Co Commercial Premises Ca Retail Premises Subgroup Neighbourhood shops Neighbourhood shops eighbourhood shops In the IN2 Light Industrial zone, one space per 50 square metres.
-Community Category and Related Child care centres ■ See Table 2.
-Recreation facilities (outdoor) As determined case-by-case on the basis of a Transport, Traffic and Parking Impact Report and Management Plan prepared by the applicant.
+Neighbourhood shops Neighbourhood shops In the IN2 Light Industrial zone, one space per 50 square metres.

+Community Category and Related

+Child care centres See Table 2.

+Recreation facilities (outdoor) ,

 Environmental facilities As determined by Council having regard to a Transport, Traffic and Parking Impact Report and Management Plan, or a Transport, Traffic and Parking Impact Report, prepared by the applicant at Council's direction.

-Tourist and Visitor Accommodation Category Backpackers' accommodation, Bed and breakfast accommodation, Boarding houses ■ See Table 2.
+Tourist and Visitor Accor

+Backpackers' accommodation, Bed and breakfast accommodation, Boarding houses See Table 2.